 There are loads of free resources available online (such as Solutions Review’s buyer’s guides and best practices), and those are great, but sometimes it’s best to do things the old fashioned way.
-There are few resources that can match the in-depth, comprehensive detail of a good book.
+There are few resources that can match the in-depth, comprehensive detail available in the best data governance books.

-Solutions Review has done the research for you, having reviewed many of these books.
-We’ve carefully selected the top data governance books based on relevance, popularity, ratings, publish date, and ability to add business value.
+Solutions Review has done the research for you, having reviewed many of these titles.
+We’ve carefully selected the best data governance books based on relevance, popularity, ratings, publish date, and ability to add business value.
 Each book listed has a minimum of 5 Amazon user reviews and a rating of 3.5 or better.

 Below you will find a library of books from recognized leaders, experts, and technology professionals in the field.
-From data quality to master data management, these publications have something to offer even the most tenured data worker.
+From data quality to GDPR and regulatory compliance, these publications have something to offer even the most tenured data worker.

 “This book is for any manager or team leader that has the green light to implement a data governance program.
 The problem of managing data continues to grow with issues surrounding cost of storage, exponential growth, as well as administrative, management and security concerns – the solution to being able to scale all of these issues up is data governance which provides better services to users and saves money.
 With the provided framework and case studies you will be enabled and educated in launching your very own successful and money saving data governance program.”